Chris Rock–Will Smith slapping incident: Background

 Jada Pinkett Smith (née Pinkett) is an American actress who rose to fame in 1991 for her role in the television show A Different World.
-In 1994, she met Will Smith on the set of Smith's television show The Fresh Prince of Bel-Air; the pair married in 1997, and she changed her name to Jada Pinkett Smith.
+In 1994, she met Will Smith on the set of Smith's television show The Fresh Prince of Bel-Air.
+The pair married in 1997, and she changed her name to Jada Pinkett Smith.

 Pinkett Smith and comedian Chris Rock had a long history of interactions.
 The pair worked together on the Madagascar films.
 In 1997, in an interview on his late-night talk show The Chris Rock Show, he had commented on her participation in the Million Woman March.
 Rock had previously hosted the awards twice, including in 2016, which several actors (including Pinkett Smith) boycotted due to the lack of African-American nominees.
 Rock joked in his opening monologue, "Jada boycotting the Oscars is like me boycotting Rihanna's panties.
 I wasn't invited."

 In 2018, on her talk show Red Table Talk, Pinkett Smith revealed she had been experiencing hair loss, potentially because of stress.
 She was diagnosed with alopecia areata and in July 2021, she started completely shaving her head.

-By February 8, 2022, Smith had been nominated for an Academy Award for his acting in the film King Richard.
+By February 8, 2022, Will Smith had been nominated for an Academy Award for his acting in the film King Richard.
 The Academy of Motion Picture Arts and Sciences announced Rock as one of the presenters of 94th Academy Awards, taking place on March 27, 2022.

 Incident

 Rock announced the nominees for Best Documentary Feature, performing a brief monologue largely read from a teleprompter script.
 Smith and Pinkett Smith were seated together near the front of the audience.
-Rock made a comment about Pinkett Smith's shaved head, making a comparison to Demi Moore's dramatic look in the 1997 film G.I.
+Rock made an unscripted comment about Pinkett Smith's shaved head, comparing her to the titular character in the 1997 film G.I.
 Jane.

-Rock: Jada, I love you.
+Chris Rock: Jada, I love you.
 G.I.
 Jane 2, can't wait to see it, all right?

-A large portion of the audience, including Smith himself, laughed, while Pinkett Smith rolled her eyes in annoyance.
-Rock prepared to continue his speech.
+Much of the audience, including Smith, laughed, while Pinkett Smith rolled her eyes in annoyance.
+Just as Rock was about to continue his speech, he noticed Smith rising from his seat, and jokingly addressed him as "Richard" in reference to Smith's portrayal of the titular character in King Richard.